 Pigs or Buffalo?

-We never see any Buffalo but we can see where they were as recently as last night.
+We never saw any Buffalo but we can see where they were as recently as last night.

 Alright before the bird people get cranky here is your lot...